Adityarya11/voice-agent-runtime/README.md

 profile changes.

 > **Status: Active development.** The gRPC bridge, local inference pipeline,
-> dynamic agent profiling, session state management, and token-streaming
+> dynamic agent profiling, session state management, true bidirectional
-> response generation are functional.
-The runtime currently operates in
+> duplex, and VAD-gated speech boundary detection are all functional and
-> half-duplex mode.
-True bidirectional duplex, VAD-gated speech detection,
+> verified.
+A monitor goroutine for barge-in handling and the AetherRTC
-> and a barge-in monitor are in progress.
+> WebRTC bridge are in progress.
 Public MVP and latency benchmarks
 > targeted for **[07/2026]**.

 ---